sjbrandenberg/ucla_geotech_tools/response_spectrum/README.md

 # response_spectrum

 response_spectrum computes a psuedo-acceleration response spectrum from an input ground motion or set of ground motions sampled at a constant frequency.
-Calculations are performed in the frequency domain by:
+It is also capable of computing rotated response spectra for two horizontal components (e.g., RotD50).
+Calculations for computing a response spectrum are performed in the frequency domain by:

 1. taking the Fourier transform of the input motion(s)
 2. multiplying by the transfer function for computing the motion of a single-degree-of-freedom (SDOF) oscillator with natural period T and damping D
 4. computing the peak acceleration amplitude for the SDOF oscillator
 5. repeating steps 2 and 3 for a range of user-specified periods

+Calculations for RotD50 are performed by:

+1. Computing the response of an SDOF oscillator with a specific T and D to the two horizontal motions.
+These are motion1_conv, and motion2_conv.
+2. Setting 100 different rotation angles between 0 and $\pi$
+3. Computing convolved motion for each angle as motion_rot_conv = motion1_conv*cos(angle) - motion2_conv*sin(angle)
+4. Compute the maximum of each value of motion_rot_conv.
+This is called motion_rot_conv_max, and there is one value per angle.
+5. Compute the specified percentile value of the motion_rot_conv_max.

 ## Signal conditioning